Groups Call On Gov Cuomo & Assembly To Cut State Subsidies For Dirty Coal Dinosaurs

-"For nearly a decade New York State has worked to diversify our energy mix and set an example for the nation.
-Keeping our coal fires burning by throwing a lifeline to dirty coal-fired power plants moves us back, not forward," said Ross Gould, Air & Energy Program Director, Environmental Advocates of New York.
-"If Governor Cuomo wants ammunition for his environmental legacy, squashing state subsidies for dirty coal dinosaurs should be near the top of his to-do list."
+“For nearly a decade New York State has worked to diversify our energy mix and set an example for the nation.
+Keeping our coal fires burning by throwing a lifeline to dirty coal-fired power plants moves us back, not forward,” said Ross Gould, Air & Energy Program Director, Environmental Advocates NY.
+“If Governor Cuomo wants ammunition for his environmental legacy, squashing state subsidies for dirty coal dinosaurs should be near the top of his to-do list.”

 In the American Lung Association’s 2011 State of the Air report, Niagara and Chautauqua counties received failing grades for ozone pollution, based in large part on pollution spewed by these two power plants.

 “Western New Yorkers are sick of subsidizing dirty coal plants that are making us sick,” said Brian Smith, Program and Communications Director for Citizens Campaign for the Environment.
 “We are calling on Governor Cuomo and the Legislature to invest in clean, renewable energy for the future, rather than providing a lifeline to the dirty energy of the past.”